 Data scientist drought in Singapore, musical chairs in Malaysia, trilingual talent war in Hong Kong, and complaints about poor work-life just about everywhere.
 What are the key creative talent trends across the region?

-Mumbrella asked executives from Salt Digital Recruitment Agency, which recently acquired Asia-based rival Font, to give the talent lowdown for agency recruiters and would-be hires.
+Mumbrella asked executives from Salt, a global Digital Recruitment Agency, which recently acquired Asia-based rival Font, to give the talent lowdown for agency recruiters and would-be hires.

 Jacqui Barratt, director, Salt APAC